 Several tests exist to help you to identify whether you are at risk for diseases, such as diabetes, hypertension, cancer, and more.
 While it can seem frightening to learn about your level of risk for certain diseases, knowing your status ahead of time can help you manage health problems before they become more severe.

-Below we dive into different things that these tests can look for, when you should get tested, and how it could impact you.
+Below we dive into what these tests can look for, when you should get tested, and how it could impact you.

 Usually conducted through a lipid panel, these tests will indicate your levels of "good" cholesterol, "bad" cholesterol, and other fatty molecules in your body.
 When there is too much cholesterol in your blood, it can clog your arteries, forcing your heart to work harder to pump blood throughout your body.
 Therefore, it is critical that you know if you are at risk for high cholesterol.